KizJem/dishcovery_fullstack/my-app/FIX_SUMMARY.md

 ### Images uploading but URL is empty?
 - Check the `uploadCollectionImage` function is returning the URL
-- Verify the user is logged in (Firebase Auth)
+- Verify the user is logged in (Supabase Auth)

 ### Can't see collections?
 - Check `getUserCollections` is being called
 - Look at Network tab to see Supabase API calls
-- Verify `user_id` matches your Firebase user ID
+- Verify `user_id` matches your user ID

 Murag kani ang issue!
 Run lang ang SQL command ug mag-work na! 🎉